 The B100 Series Electronic Temperature Monitor (ETM) is a complete monitoring solution for any transformer.
 The B100 ETM is an analog gauge replacement that provides accurate indication of problems inside the transformer via fault gas detection.

 Fiber Optic Temperature Module

-Fiber optic temperature modules are typically bundled with the E3 or C50 Transformer Monitors, allowing an automatic comparison of the real-time measured temperatures to the advanced analytics calculations, providing the ultimate in accuracy.
+Fiber optic temperature modules bundle with the E3 or C50 Transformer Monitors, allowing an automatic comparison of the real-time measured temperatures to the advanced analytics calculations.
+Accuracy is everything!